 This is a wonderful way to permanently identify your pet.
 The small, safe microchip is implanted under the skin between the shoulder blades.
 It is completely safe and harmless.
 Should your pet ever get separated from you or slip out of your home or yard, you can be safely reunited when this chip is scanned and you can then be contacted.

-We offer the Microchip implant for $20.
-There is also a fee for registering the microchip for life with a global recovery database.
+We offer the Microchip implant as a puppy plus, at no cost to you.
+There is a fee for registering the microchip for life with a global recovery database.
 To read more visit Microchip ID Systems.

 Importance and Protection by Spaying and Neutering